RGPhD/e15/independent-study/README.md

 + When building an eLearning course webpage with a one-dimensional layout, Flexbox is the obvious choice because of cross browser compatibility and support.
 + However, when a two-dimensional responsive layout is required or preferred, CSS Grid will code both columns and rows in dynamic fashion and success.
 + When a web page combines both a one-dimensional and a two-dimensional responsive layout then combining these two methodologies is suggested.
 Flexbox and CSS Grid integrate quite well together; online course designers and web designers are already taking advantage of the strengths of combining these methodologies in responsive design and responsive eLearning design.
-+ To learn more about Utilization and Combination of Appropriate CSS Methodologies visit CSS Grid and Flexbox for Responsive Web Design <https://frontendmasters.com/courses/css-grids-flexbox>.
++ To learn more about Utilization and Combination of Appropriate CSS Methodologies visit CSS Grid and Flexbox for Responsive Web Design at <https://frontendmasters.com/courses/css-grids-flexbox>.

 ## The Best Methodology
 + Across platforms, CSS Grid is the best (excelling all others) CSS methodology for laying out web pages and HTML elements.
 As aforementioned, when a two-dimensional responsive layout is required or preferred, CSS Grid will code both [columns and rows in dynamic fashion](https://codepen.io/DrRobelynGarcia/pen/jOOzzgj) and success.